Some Intuition For Entropy

 \[\begin{aligned} H[p] &= \bb{E}[I(x)] \\ &= \int p(x) (- \log p(x) + U(\D x)) dx \\ &= - \int p(x) \log p(x) dx + U \\ &= - \int p(x) \log p(x) dx + H[\cal{U}(0,1)] \end{aligned}\]

 The first term is the “naive” entropy formula.
-The second is the “entropy of the continuum”, and must be ignored.
+The second is the “entropy of the continuum”.
 Put differently, we can’t truly compute \(H[p]\); what we actually compute is:

-This is the entropy associated with “changing languages” into a bunch of tiny buckets of arbitrarily small width.
-Or, if you prefer, it’s the change of variables which makes \(p(x)\) by distorting the \(x\) axis.
-The same argument seems to work if our variable isn’t continuous, but is just granular at a much smaller length scale than we’re can see.
-Then we could find a meaningful value for the second term, but we’ll still want to discard it.)
+By the way, the same argument seems to work if our variable isn’t continuous but instead is just granular at a much smaller length scale than we can see.
+In essence it doesn’t matter if the term is “truly” continuous or just has a very low resolution: the finite term is the same in either case.
+Then we could find a meaningful value for the second term, but we’ll still probably want to discard it.

-An important point: the differential entropy is not invariant under changing variables for \(p(x)\).
+However, there are times when it can’t be discarded.
+The differential entropy \(h[p(x)]\) is not invariant under changes to the \(x\) variable.
 Why?
 Because it’s relative to a uniform distribution on the variable \(x\).
 The differential entropy on another variable \(u = f(x)\) may rescale \(\cal{U}(0,1)\).
 We would need to also compute the entropy due to rescaling \(H[\cal{U}(0,1)]\).
 The most we can say is that:

 If this wasn’t so long, I’d go on and talk about relative entropy, which generalizes this idea of the entropy of a distribution relative to another.
 I also need to learn it first.
 Maybe another time!